Franciscan Sisters of Baltimore: Baltimore

 In 1881, five Franciscan Sisters of the Five Wounds came to the United States at the invitation of Cardinal James Gibbons, the Archbishop of Baltimore, to care for the many homeless African American children.
 Mrs. Mary Herbert, an African American, had taken in many of these children, but as their numbers increased it became overwhelming.
 Working with Mrs. Herbert, an orphanage was opened at the intersections of Maryland Avenue and 23rd Street which the Sisters operated until 1950.
 As American girls began to enter the congregation, the Sisters became engaged in teaching.
 They taught in several schools of the city, and also in Catholic schools in the Archdiocese of New York and the Diocese of Richmond.

 After the closing of the orphanage, the Sisters opened there the St. Francis School for Special Education in 1953, in order to meet the needs of that group of children.
 As a result of requests by the community for help with these children as they passed school age, in 1961 they opened the St. Elizabeth School for Special Education, which was dedicated with a 160 student enrollment capacity.

 During the mid-1960s, as the Franciscan Sisters saw the growing tensions of the American inner city populations and the riots in their own neighborhoods, they looked for other ways to meet the needs of those around them.
 In answer to a need expressed by the local community, in 1968 they opened the Franciscan Center of Baltimore to provide emergency food and clothing.
-It was opened under the supervision of Sister Irene Marshiano, O.S.F., and continues to operate.
+It was opened under the supervision of Irene Marshiano and continues to operate.

 In 1993 the Franciscan Sisters celebrated the 125th anniversary of the founding of the congregation.
-Their celebration was marred, however, by the recent murder of the superior of the convent which housed their retired members, Sister MaryAnn Glinka, O.S.F., in a crime which shocked the people of the city.
+Their celebration was marred, however, by the recent murder of the superior of the convent which housed their retired members, MaryAnn Glinka, in a crime which shocked the people of the city.